Wiki · Individual Player · Last reviewed June 19, 2026

 Microsoft later released Phi-3 in April 2024.
 Microsoft's announcement described Phi-3-mini as a 3.8-billion-parameter model made publicly available through Azure AI Model Catalog, Hugging Face, Ollama, and NVIDIA NIM, and positioned the Phi family as small language models useful when cost, latency, device constraints, or task simplicity made giant models unnecessary.

 Phi matters because it complicates the scaling story.
 Large frontier systems remain central, but Bubeck's small-model work shows another axis of progress: better data, better distillation, better synthetic generation, better deployment economics, and model portfolios rather than one universal giant model.
+The governance corollary is that capability can move outward into cheaper, faster, and sometimes offline systems, making documentation and release discipline more important rather than less.

 OpenAI Move